Be sure to look at these other useful pages:

 Question: People return books that belong to other libraries to my library and we ship them back to the other library, but it's not by U.S. Mail or UPS.
 How do they get back to the other library?

-Answer: Your library uses a service called Connecticar, or Ccar for short, to ship library materials to other libraries.
-Ccar is a physical delivery service and it provides delivery to 220+ public and academic libraries in the state.
-Ccar delivers any of the items that people return to your library or put in your book-drop that belong to another library in Connecticut as well as your library's Interlibrary Loan items.
-If your library is part of a network that shares a circulation system, Ccar delivers your library's "transit holds" or "circ holds."
-Ccar is a service of the Division of Library Development, Connecticut State Library.
+Answer: Your library uses a service called deliverIT CT (formerly Connecticar, or Ccar for short), to ship library materials to other libraries. deliverIT is a physical delivery service and it provides delivery to 215 public and academic libraries in the state. deliverIT delivers any of the items that people return to your library or put in your book-drop that belong to another library in Connecticut as well as your library's Interlibrary Loan items.
+If your library is part of a network that shares a circulation system, deliverIT delivers your library's "transit holds" or "circ holds." deliverIT is a service of the Division of Library Development, Connecticut State Library.

 Question: What's up with all the acronyms?!